 Most of the drains you see in the roads take rain water to our local rivers, unfortunately this means that anything else that goes down those drains also ends up in the same place and damages our environment;

 - Pollution from urban environments and industrial estates can seriously affect the water quality both short and long term.
 This leads to the loss of wildlife and the killing of fish in our local environments.

 - Litter can cause blockages in drains, stopping rain water from entering them and creating ponding on Peterborough’s roads.
 Litter can also be hazardous to wildlife that live in our rivers.

 The aim of the campaign is to improve the quality and sustainability of the water environment by raising awareness in Peterborough.
 As a result this will make our rivers and streams look better, more appealing and means everyone can enjoy these spaces in our city.
-The Yellow Fish Campaign is set to start mid July 2018.
+The Yellow Fish Campaign started in July 2018 and is set to continue in July 2019.

 Yellow Fish is built on the success of the Werrington Brook Improvements Project and the brook is a perfect example of where drains lead to in Peterborough!
 The project began in 2014 with a focus on how the water quality, biodiversity and natural habitat of the Werrington Brook could be improved.